-Food Crawl: Tried and Tested Places to Eat in Binondo, Manila
+Food Crawl: Tried-and-Tested Places to Eat in Binondo

 Lion dance your way into one of the world's oldest Chinatowns.

-It is a plethora of both discovered and yet-to-be-discovered wonders, but for starters, we're bringing you the classic favorites located in the must-visit streets.
+It is a plethora of both discovered and yet-to-be-discovered wonders, but for starters, we're bringing you classic favorites located its must-visit streets.
 Get lost in Binondo's chaotic mess and see: There's no place quite like it.

 Dong Bei Dumpling